ant-design/ant-design/components/menu/index.en-US.md

 ## When to use

-Navigation menu is important for a website, which makes users jumping from one page to another.
-Mostly it includes top navigation and side navigation.
+Navigation menu is important for a website, it helps users jump from one site section to another quickly.
+Mostly, it includes top navigation and side navigation.
 Top navigation provides all the category and functions of the website.
 Side navigation provides the Multi-level structure of the website.

 More layout and samples: [layout](/docs/spec/layout).